Spin polarization and diode effect in thermoelectric current through altermagnet-based superconductor heterostructures: Altermagnet-Josephson Junction (AM-JJ)

 \subsubsection{Effect of temperature}

-The behavior of the thermoelectric current in the AM-SC bilayer is already illustrated in Sec.~\ref{bilayer} for the weak AM phase (see Fig.~\ref{L_vs_t:bilayer} (b)).
+The behavior of the thermoelectric current in the AM-SC bilayer is already illustrated in Sec.~\ref{bilayer} for the weak AM phase [see Fig.~\ref{L_vs_t:bilayer} (b)].
 We confirm that the qualitative behavior of the current remains same for the JJ too when we are in the weak AM phase.
-In Fig.~\ref{L_vs_t:JJ}(b), we show the variation of the thermoelectric current with respect to the base temperature of the JJ for different AM strengths $t_{1}$ considering both weak and strong regime at $t_{2}=0$.
+In Fig.~\ref{L_vs_t:JJ}(b), we show the variation of the thermoelectric current with respect to the base temperature of the JJ for different AM strengths $t_{1}$ considering both weak and strong regimes at $t_{2}=0$.
 We observe that increasing the AM strength $t_1$ enhances the disparity between the spin-resolved currents $\mathcal{L}_{\uparrow}$ and $\mathcal{L}_{\downarrow}$, which is consistent with the trends found in Fig.~\ref{L_vs_t:JJ}(a).
 Note that, the behavior of the current with the variation in the chemical potential is also similar to that in the bilayer junction.
 We also confirm that the difference between the two spin-resolved thermoelectric currents diminishes when $\mathcal{L}_{\sigma}$ is studied by varying $t_{2}$ keeping $t_{1}$ fixed (results not shown here).
 This behavior along with its implications for the spin polarization are further illustrated in the following text.

-\subsubsection{Spin Polarization}
+\subsubsection{Spin polarization}

-In this subsection, we analyze how the difference between the up-and down-spin thermoelectric currents evolves with the variation of AM strengths.
-We define the spin polarization as,
+In this subsection, we analyze how the difference between the up- and down-spin thermoelectric currents evolves with the variation of AM strengths.
+We define the spin polarization as

-In Fig.~\ref{P_vs_t:JJ}, we depict the behavior of the spin-polarization as a function of the AM parameter $t_1$ and the chemical potential $\mu$.
-In Fig.~\ref{P_vs_t:JJ}(a), we observe that the spin-polarization increases gradually with respect to the AM parameter $t_{1}$ in the weak AM phase ($t_{1}\le 1$).
-This behavior is expected as the AM strength enhances the spin-splitting and generates a higher spin-polarized thermoelectric current.
-In the strong AM regime ($t_{1}\ge 1$), the up-spin thermoelectric current vanishes (see Fig.~\ref{L_vs_t:JJ}(a)), resulting in a fully spin-polarized behavior.
-Specifically, {\it a $100\%$ spin-polarized thermoelectric current is achieved} when the AM phase $t_{1}$ matches with the bare kinetic energy scale \ie at $t_{1}=t_{0}$ with $t_{2}=0$.
+In Fig.~\ref{P_vs_t:JJ}, we depict the behavior of the spin polarization as a function of the AM parameter $t_1$ and the chemical potential $\mu$.
+In Fig.~\ref{P_vs_t:JJ}(a), we observe that the spin polarization increases gradually with respect to the AM parameter $t_{1}$ in the weak AM phase ($t_{1}\le 1$).
+This behavior is expected as the AM strength enhances the spin splitting and generates a higher spin-polarized thermoelectric current.
+In the strong AM regime ($t_{1}\ge 1$), the up-spin thermoelectric current vanishes [see Fig.~\ref{L_vs_t:JJ}(a)], resulting in a fully spin-polarized behavior.
+Specifically, {\it a $100\%$ spin-polarized thermoelectric current is achieved} when the AM phase $t_{1}$ matches with the bare kinetic energy scale, i.e., at $t_{1}=t_{0}$ with $t_{2}=0$.